 Surgical Lead of EXPPECT Endometriosis, Consultant Gynaecologist, NHS Lothian

 Stuart Jack is a graduate of Edinburgh University, training in Aberdeen Royal Infirmary before taking up a Consultant Post in 2007.
-He was a Chief Scientists Office Research Fellow at Aberdeen University where he studied Endometrial Ablation techniques.
+He was a Chief Scientist Office Research Fellow at Aberdeen University where he studied Endometrial Ablation techniques.
 His area of expertise lies in Minimal Access Surgery with a special interest in Endometriosis.
 With his colleagues in Aberdeen he set up the first Scottish BSGE Endometriosis Centre.
-Moving to Edinburgh in 2014, he looks forwards to becoming part of the team and developing further EXPPECT Edinburgh's Endometriosis service.
+He moved to Edinburgh in 2014, and works to further develop EXPPECT Edinburgh's Endometriosis service.

 Dr Kirsty Munro (MD MRCOG)